JiangJY-713/AL_Index/readme.md

 | %X%YZ% | Fetch entries that have X before YZ |

 ### Result presentation
 The results will be highlighted in the calendar.
 Click the date and in the search box its abstracts will be scrolled to the top.
 The page also provides a heat map for results in each year, and by clicking on the squares the calendar and the abstracts will be set to that year.
-If the total number of results < 300, all the abstracted will be printed out.
+If the total number of results < 300, all the abstracts will be printed out.
 <!-- <img src="https://github.com/JiangJY-713/AL_Index/blob/main/img/fts_demo.gif" width="70%"> -->

 ### Notes